Steve Race (musician)

-Stephen Russell "Steve" Race OBE (1 April 1921 – 22 June 2009) was a British composer, pianist and radio and television presenter.
+Stephen Russell Race OBE (1 April 1921 – 22 June 2009) was an English composer, pianist and radio and television presenter.

-Biography
+Early life

-Born in Lincoln, Lincolnshire, the son of a lawyer, Race learned the piano from the age of five.
+He was born in Lincoln, Lincolnshire, the son of a lawyer, Race learned the piano from the age of five.
 He was educated (1932–37) at Lincoln School, where he formed his first jazz group, which included a young Neville Marriner, later a major figure in the world of classical music.
 At sixteen, he attended the Royal Academy of Music, studying composition under Harry Farjeon and William Alwyn.

+He grew up 6, St Catherine's, where his father was Russell Race, who died in 1926.
+His brother Philip, a solicitor, was a Methodist preacher, and worked with the British Council of Churches, from 1990 known as Churches Together in Britain and Ireland.

+Career

 After leaving the academy, Race (encouraged by the classical music critic of the News Chronicle, Scott Goddard) wrote occasional dance band reviews for Melody Maker and, in 1939, joined the Harry Leader dance band as pianist, succeeding Norrie Paramor.

 Race joined the Royal Air Force in 1941, and formed a jazz/dance quintet.
 After the Second World War, he began a long and productive career with the BBC, where his ready wit, musicianship and broad musical knowledge made him much sought after as a musical accompanist for panel games and magazine shows, such as Whirligig and Many a Slip.